A new delicatessen has opened up opposite my hairdresser… and I went in.

 - bake a brie in the oven for about twenty minutes and then drizzle the honey on top, serve with smoked almonds and warm crusty bread

-- over seared scallops – perhaps also with some lime juice
+- over seared scallops – perhaps also with some lime or lemon juice

 - with ricotta as an elegant pudding